-The Portfolio Manager of the Fund is Bulldog Investors, LLC.
+The Portfolio Manager of the Fund is Bulldog Investors, LLP.
 Phillip Goldstein, Andrew Dakos, and Rajeev Das are the individuals responsible for the day-to-day management of the Fund's portfolio.
 The business experience of Messrs.
 Goldstein, Dakos, and Das during the past 5 years is as follows:

-Phillip Goldstein: Managing Member of Bulldog Investors, LLC since its inception in October 2009.
-Mr. Goldstein also is a member of Bulldog Holdings, LLC, the owner of several entities serving as the general partner of several private investment partnerships in the Bulldog Investors group of funds, and the owner of Kimball & Winthrop, LLC, the managing general partner of Bulldog Investors General Partnership, since 2012.
-From 1992-2012, Mr. Goldstein was a member of the general partner of several private investment partnerships in the Bulldog Investors group of funds.
-He has been a director of the following closed-end funds: Mexico Equity and Income Fund since 2000, ASA Ltd. from 2008-2013 and Korea Equity Fund from 2010-2012.
-He also is a director of: MVC Capital, Inc., a business development company, since 2012, Brantley Capital Corporation, a business development company, from 2001-2013, and Emergent Capital, Inc. (f/k/a Imperial Holdings, Inc.), a specialty finance company, since 2012.
+Phillip Goldstein: Partner in Bulldog Investors, LLP and its predecessors since its inception in October 2009.
+Mr. Goldstein also is a member of Bulldog Holdings, LLC, the owner of several entities that previously served as the general partner of several private investment partnerships in the Bulldog Investors group of funds, and an owner of Kimball & Winthrop, LLC, the managing general partner of Bulldog Investors General Partnership, since 2012.
+He is a director/trustee of the following closed-end funds: Mexico Equity and Income Fund since 2000, Swiss Helvetia Fund, Inc. since 2018 and High Income Securities Fund since 2018.
+He also is a director of Brookfield DTLA Fund Office Trust Investor, a subsidiary of a large commercial real estate company, since 2017.
+He served as a director of Emergent Capital, Inc. (f/k/a Imperial Holdings, Inc.), a specialty finance company, from 2012-2017; a director of MVC Capital, Inc., a business development company, from 2012-2020.
 Mr. Goldstein may buy and sell securities for the Fund's portfolio without limitation.

-Andrew Dakos: Managing Member of Bulldog Investors, LLC since its inception in October 2009, and Chief Compliance Officer of Bulldog Investors, LLC from 2009-2012.
-Mr. Dakos also is a member of Bulldog Holdings, LLC, the owner of several entities serving as the general partner of several private investment partnerships in the Bulldog Investors group of funds, and the owner of Kimball & Winthrop, LLC, the managing general partner of Bulldog Investors General Partnership, since 2012.
-From 1999-2012, Mr. Dakos was a member of the general partner of several private investment partnerships in the Bulldog Investors General Partnership, since 2012.
-From 1999-2012, Mr. Dakos was a member of the general partner of several private investment partnerships in the Bulldog Investors group of funds.
-He has been a director of the Mexico Equity and Income Fund, a closed-end fund, from 2001-2015, Brantley Capital Corporation, a business development company, intermittently from 2005-2013, Emergent Capital, Inc. (f/k/a Imperial Holdings, Inc.), a specialty finance company, since 2012 and Crossroads Capital, Inc. (f/k/a BDCA Venture, Inc.), a business development company, since 2015.
+Andrew Dakos: Partner in Bulldog Investors, LLP and its predecessors since its inception in October 2009.
+Mr. Dakos also is a member of Bulldog Holdings, LLC, the owner of several entities that previously served as the general partner of several private investment partnerships in the Bulldog Investors group of funds, and an owner of Kimball & Winthrop, LLC, the managing general partner of Bulldog Investors General Partnership, since 2012.
+He has served as a director/trustee of Emergent Capital, Inc. (f/k/a Imperial Holdings, Inc.), a specialty finance company, from 2012-2017, Crossroads Liquidating Trust (f/k/a Crossroads Capital, Inc., a business development company), from 2015-2020, High Income Securities Fund, a closed-end fund, since 2018, Swiss Helvetia Fund, Inc., a closed-end fund, since 2017, and Brookfield DTLA Fund Office Trust Investor, a subsidiary of a large commercial real estate company, since 2017.
 Mr. Dakos may buy and sell securities for the Fund's portfolio without limitation.

-Rajeev Das: Head Trader of Bulldog Investors, LLC since its inception in October 2009.
-Since 2004, Mr. Das has been a Principal of the entities serving as the general partner of the private investment partnerships in the Bulldog Investors group of investment funds.
-He has been a director of The Mexico Equity and Income Fund, Inc., a closed-end fund, since 2001.
+Rajeev Das: Head Trader of Bulldog Investors, LLP and its predecessors since its inception in October 2009.
+Since 2004, Mr. Das has been a Principal of certain entities that previously served as the general partner of the private investment partnerships in the Bulldog Investors group of investment funds.
+He has been a director/trustee of the following closed-end funds: The Mexico Equity and Income Fund, Inc., since 2001; and High Income Securities Fund, since 2018.
 Mr. Das provides investment research and analysis.
 Mr. Das buys and sells securities for the Fund's portfolio under the supervision of Mr. Goldstein and Mr. Dakos.